Reason for a lifestyle change

 Along with a small breeding program, we foster for a rescue group called Save Our Herders Outreach which focuses on rescuing herding breeds from shelters.

 We have successfully fostered one dog so far and for Christmas 2019, we decided to adopt our second foster, a sweet, deaf double merle Aussie we decided to name Juniper.
+In fall of 2021, we adopted a deaf double merle Aussie puppy, who we named Trooper.
+Adopting these two have truly changed our lives.

 If you have any interest in fostering or any interest in adopting, please check out the link to the rescue's website below!